Contact tracing apps have a crucial role to play in combating COVID-19, but are we sacrificing our privacy in the process?

 Public interest vs. civil liberties: The great contact tracing debate

 These apps can be crucial in combating the spread of Covid-19 by urging those who may have been exposed to the virus to isolate themselves from others.
-This means, strict lockdown orders can start to be eased and people can gradually start getting back to their regular daily lives.

 The downside is, contact tracing apps potentially pose considerable privacy concerns.
 This means it is important for governments and app developers to not lose sight of protecting user privacy and not to verge into what could amount to surveillance.

 There is concern that contact tracing apps can set a precedent for extended government monitoring practices that go well beyond the scope and timeline of the current crisis.
-This is why these measures, as important as they are right now, should temporary in nature and limit data collection to only what is necessary for the explicit purpose of the applications’ functionality.
+This is why these measures, as important as they are right now, should be temporary in nature and limit data collection to only what is necessary for the explicit purpose of the applications' functionality.